Telegraph

 © History Oasis

-Joseph Henry's invention of the electric relay in 1835, a device that allowed for the transmission of electrical signals over long distances by controlling a stronger current with a weaker signal, laid the foundation for the development of the revolutionary telegraph system.
+Joseph Henry's invention of the electric relay in 1835, a device that allowed for the transmission of electrical signals over long distances by controlling a stronger current with a weaker signal.

 1837 — The First Electric Telegraph